Page Created: 6/24/2015 Last Modified: 1/11/2019 Last Generated: 11/16/2023

 Families are egregores; so are cities, countries, and corporations.

 Each of us has an individual consciousness.
-Our consciousness is, in fact an egregore, a single entity that we perceive to be our self, which is actually composed of billions of individual cells.
+Our consciousness is also an egregore, a single entity that we perceive to be our self, which is actually composed of billions of individual cells.

-From this viewpoint, we can see higher order egregores around us, like cities, and lower orders, like skin cells.
+From this viewpoint, we can see higher-order egregores around us, like cities, and lower-order ones, like skin cells.

 Higher orders are more powerful than we are, and lower orders are subjugate to our will.

-If you ever wonder why people conform to each other and why they harm those that refuse to be like them, is because the egregore requires conformity to survive, and will force its members to obey to survive.
-It is not just in human groups, you will see this behavior in animals and computer simulations.
+If you ever wonder why people conform to each other and why they harm those that refuse to be like them, it is because the egregore requires conformity to survive and will force its members to obey to survive.
+It is not just in human groups, you will also see this behavior in animals and computer simulations.

 When a new individual enters a group, that individual come with their own personality, culture, and ideology.
 The other members of the group will likely tolerate a different personality, but they will not be likely to tolerate a different culture, and they will surely resist a different ideology.
 This is because the culture and ideology are the flesh and skeleton of the egregore.
 It will lash out at anything that tries to compromise this.